Is your small business website just an elegant digital brochure? Extend its use and maximise its potential with these unexpected & creative options.

 Do you host events or seminars at your business?
 An events calendar that integrates with external ticketing agencies such as Eventbrite makes promoting your event and managing booking so much easier.

 You end up with nice calendar and event display options on your website, that encourage people to book for your next event.

-We recommend Events Calendar Pro with most of our clients that regularly run events simply because it is simple, effective and works consistently well.
+We recommend The Events Calendar with most of our clients that regularly run events simply because it is simple, effective and works consistently well.